lukifer23/AnarchoBot/README.md

 ## AnarchoBot (Apple Silicon, Muon)

 Minimal SLM training stack for Mac (M3 Pro, 18GB) using PyTorch on MPS and the Muon optimizer.
 No guardrails, designed for training from scratch with 4K context support, and pipelines for pretrain → SFT → preference tuning.
+Also supports MLX backend for optimized Apple Silicon performance.

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐